Home > Recipes > Gluten Free Lemon Orzo Salad with Blueberries

 This fresh orzo salad with asparagus and blueberry is a great gluten-free lunch treat.
 With the tangy lemon dressing and sweet burst of blueberries, you’ll be making this one over and over again.

-orzo and lemon salad in a white bowl with a gold fork and spoon.
+Orzo and lemon salad in a white oval shaped bowl with a fork and spoon in the bowl.

-This lemon orzo salad is the perfect side dish to any main protein dish.
-It has this true explosion of flavor with the lemon, sunflower sprouts, and blueberries, as well as that creamy feta cheese combined with the crisp asparagus.
 I love how well it pairs with just anything!
-Watch out, this fresh salad might just stand out as a main dish if you’re not careful!
+Watch out, this gluten-free orzo salad might just stand out as a main dish if you’re not careful!

 Olive oil is for the asparagus.
 You’ll cook it in a pan over medium heat.